 A: The following can serve as a reference: Any faculty member with whom you have done research whether at your home institution or at another institution; A faculty person who has taught you in a STEM course; Other persons include your program director, department head, advisor, deans, etc.

-We do not accept letters from the following: high school teachers, non-research related employer, or students of any kind.
-We will make some exceptions for postdoctoral fellows and lab technicians, but keep in mind that preference will be given to letters from the Principal Investigators of the lab.
+We do not accept references from the following: high school teachers, non-research related employer, or students of any kind.
+We will make some exceptions for postdoctoral fellows and lab technicians, but keep in mind that preference will be given to references from the Principal Investigators of the lab.

 Extensive Study applicants can provide a character reference letter, which can be written by anyone, except a relative.

 Q: May I send my transcripts electronically instead of mailing them?

 A: If your institution participates in an electronic transcript service that sends officials transcripts then yes, we will accept them.
 We will not accept, email attachments of your transcripts that you keep for your own records or that you downloaded from your school's portal or webpage, they must be sent through an official e-transcript service.